The Steinbright Career Development Center

 - The process of changing concentration requires the completion of a Change of Curriculum and Status Form and often can be accompanied by a Change of Cycle Form.
 These forms must be submitted for signatures to the academic department, Steinbright, the International Students and Scholars Services office (for international students only) and Student Financial Services and Financial Aid offices.
 The change of concentration will not take effect until all signatures are gathered and submitted to the registrar for processing.

 COOP 101 is a course designed to provide students with the skills necessary for career planning, the co-op job search and a successful workplace experience.
 It meets once a week for 10 weeks and is non-credit and pass/fail.
 Students in a co-op program are required to pass the class prior to beginning their first co-op experience.
-Those who fail COOP 101 must retake and pass the class in the next available term prior to participating in their first co-op.
+Students who fail COOP 101 must retake and pass the class in the next available term prior to participating in their first co-op.
 If a student fails COOP 101 twice, the student may be ineligible to participate in co-op.
 Not being able to participate in co-op can have significant financial aid and billing issues and may delay or prevent graduation.

 Two-term Policy/Academic Progress